-Here are some of tips that you could use before planning your social media campaign:
+Here are some tips that you could use before planning your social media campaign:

-- On an average, it is good practice to post 3-4 ads per week
+- On average, it is good practice to post 3-4 ads per week

 - Give a great hashtag for your campaign.
 This can also be repurposed to run a contest.